ffxstyleguide/styleguide-afr/_section_frontpage/01introduction.md

 If you are an editor and want to know how to make changes to it, click the "about this site" link at the very bottom of the page.

+If you wish to know more about what drives this project from a high level, read on.